Foliations, orders, representations, L-spaces and graph manifolds: Introduction

 $(2)$ $\pi_1(W)$ is left-orderable.

 $(3)$ There is a homomorphism $\rho: \pi_1(W) \to \hbox{Homeo}_+(\mathbb R)$ with non-trivial image.

 \end{theorem}

 Theorem \ref{equiv 1} is known to hold when $W$ is Seifert fibred \cite{BRW}, \cite{BGW} (and that (1), (2), and (3) are equivalent to $W$ not being an L-space \cite{LS}).
 In this case the foliations can be chosen to be horizontal.
 In other words, they are transverse to the Seifert fibres of $W$.
 More generally, a co-dimension $1$ foliation in a graph manifold $W$ is called {\it horizontal} if it is transverse to the Seifert fibres in each piece of $W$.
 We can refine Theorem \ref{equiv 1} by restricting our attention to this important family of foliations.
-Let $\hbox{sh}(1): \mathbb R \to \mathbb R$ denote the homeomorphism $\hbox{sh}(1)(x) = x + 1$.
+Let $\hbox{sh}(\pm 1): \mathbb R \to \mathbb R$ denote the homeomorphism $\hbox{sh}(\pm 1)(x) = x \pm 1$.
+A homeomorphism of the reals is fixed point free if and only if it is conjugate to $\hbox{sh}(\pm 1)$

 \begin{theorem} Let $W$ be a graph manifold rational homology $3$-sphere.
 The following statements are equivalent.

 $(1)$ $W$ admits a co-oriented horizontal foliation.

 $(2)$ $\pi_1(W)$ admits a left-order in which the class of any Seifert fibre in any piece of $W$ is cofinal.